What is cosmetic acupuncture?

 How often is it recommended?

 Each session is one hour long.
-It generally takes about 5 sessions to see results.
-The protocol is 10 weeks bi-weekly, and then once every 4 weeks for maintenance.
+The protocol is 5 weeks bi-weekly, and then once every 4 weeks for maintenance.